Why Counselling or Psychotherapy?

 I have a background in the arts, research and education as well considerable experience working with mental health and creative projects.

-I work in Hove, BN3 and Lewes BN7, from quiet, comfortable rooms easily accessible by public transport.
+I work in Hove, BN3 and Lewes BN7, from quiet, comfortable rooms easily accessible by public transport at Brighton and Hove Psychotherapy

 Professional memberships and supervision

-I am a member of the BACP (British Association for Counselling and Psychotherapy) and work under their code of ethics.
+I am a member of the British Association for Counselling and Psychotherapy and work under their code of ethics.

-All my individual work is supervised by a senior UKCP supervisor and my couples work with a Tavistock Relations supervisor.
+All my individual work is supervised by a UKCP supervisor and my couple work with a Tavistock Relations supervisor.

 BA, MA, PhD